 As I write this, I’m staying in San Francisco’s Sunset neighborhood.
-Every time I walk up and down the main drag here, I pass a cafe, and each time, it catches my eye.
+Every time I walk up and down the main drag here, I pass a cafe, and every time, it catches my eye.
 It’s an unassuming little place, next to a Russian market, with a simple, cheery sign out front that promises: Coffee!
 Sandwiches!
 Wi-Fi!

 So we catch up.
 I explain to Andy that the story I started in his cafe has turned into a novel, coming in October.
 Andy explains that he still runs the cafe in the Richmond; this is his second location, and he just opened it last week.
 I buy a coffee and a bagel (same coffee, same bagels) and I sit down to work and write.